-Master of the Cleansing Fire, a great teacher.
+Master of the Cleansing Fire, a great teacher..

 Isfara Dar Fara, Leader of the People of the Book.

-The dawn quiet is suddenly disturbed by brass gongs beating from within deep recesses around the courtyard.
+Dawn quiet is suddenly disturbed by brass gongs beating from within deep recesses around the courtyard.
 Six doors open and from each emerges a procession with a bound prisoner at its centre, feet bare, head shaven, eyes cast down, dressed in black rags.
 The prisoners are flanked by members of the Imperial Guard, resplendent in multi-coloured tunics, bearing highly-polished weapons of execution.

 The prisoners are made to kneel, their shaven heads placed upon the wooden blocks, their necks pulled long.
 The beating of the gongs reaches a crescendo, the swords are raised high, and a single, deeper-noted gong signals the final cut.
 Six heads roll upon the sand and the reverberations decline to silence.

 A thin, elderly man dressed in black silks is observing discreetly from an upper balcony.
-He is Lord Spy, newly appointed Chief Counsellor, Master of the Imperial Seals, Administrator of the One Hundred Departments,.
+He is Lord Spy, newly appointed Chief Counsellor, Master of the Imperial Seals, Administrator of the One Hundred Departments.
 He enjoys watching death, the more so when the victims are traitors to the Empire, and particularly when they are personal enemies.

 “Lord Spy approaches,” he whispers reverently.

-The Twenty First Emperor of the Phoenix Dynasty, Ruler of the Four Kingdoms, Interlocutor with the Council of the Ancestors, Possessor of Men’s Necks, is officially called The Eternal Warrior but is known to lesser men in the outer palace, who see him occasionally, as the Small Pigeon because of his short legs and rounded chest.
+The Twenty First Emperor of the Phoenix Dynasty, Ruler of the Four Kingdoms, Interlocutor with the Council of the Ancestors, Possessor of Men’s Necks, is also called The Eternal Warrior but is known to lesser men in the outer palace, who see him occasionally, as the Small Pigeon because of his short legs and rounded chest.
 The general population call him the Avenging Sword because he is highly sensitive to any suggestion of disloyalty.

 At this early hour the Emperor is alone except for the Tongueless Scribbler at his feet and the Imperial Secretary standing uneasily beside him, peering through thick eye glasses.